Michael-Cowie/Notes/Math/calculus/derivatives.md

 \frac{du}{dx}
 ```

-describes how $x$ scale into changes in $u$.
+describes how changes in $x$ cascades changes in $u$.
 The second derivative,

 ```math
 \frac{dy}{du}
 ```

 describes how changes in $u$ scale into changes in $y$.
 Because the output change from the first derivative stage becomes the input for the second stage, the scaling factors multiply together.
 This produces the chain rule relationship.

 ```math
 \frac{dy}{dx} = \frac{dy}{dy} \cdot \frac{du}{dx}